 The PH Professional Network (PHPN) Mentor Program connects non-physician clinicians working with PH patients with a qualified peer who can provide professional mentorship.
-Mentees may be seeking general guidance and advice on PH-related treatment, care, and research, or seeking specific guidance on a particular topic pertaining to PH.
+Mentees may be seeking general guidance and advice on PH-related treatment, care, and research, or seeking specific guidance on a particular topic pertaining to PH, such as PHCC Accreditation.
 The program is designed to enhance patient care and professional collaboration.

 Mentors will be available to answer questions and provide individual support to mentees about a variety of subjects, including:

 - Nursing responsibilities in a PH center, including medication approval and monitoring